KNOWLEDGE IS POWER!

 How is Hemp different from Marijuana?

-Hemp is a variety of the Cannabis Sativa L. plant species, cultivated and used for centuries for a variety of uses including, fiber, textiles, food, spiritual ceremonies, and medicine.
+Hemp is a variety of the Cannabis Sativa L. plant species, cultivated for centuries for a variety of uses including, fiber, textiles, food, spiritual ceremonies, and medicine.
 It is one of the fastest growing plants with industrial uses, making it one of the most sustainable crops in agriculture.
-Hemp and Marijuana differ in their subspecies, and cannabinoid content; hemp varieties with high-resin content have high-levels of CBD (cannabidiol) and low-levels of THC (tetrahydrocannabinol), below .03%, cannabidiol does not get you ‘high’ in the typical sense, and is non-impairing.
+Hemp and Marijuana differ in their subspecies, and cannabinoid content; hemp varieties with high-resin content have high-levels of CBD (cannabidiol) and low-levels of THC (tetrahydrocannabinol), below .3%.
+Cannabidiol does not get you ‘high’ in the typical sense, and is non-impairing.
 Marijuana has high-levels of THC, and low-levels of CBD.
 However, because they are both part of the Cannabis Sativa L. family, they were grouped together as Schedule I substances, and officially banned in 1970 under the Controlled Substances act.

 What is the Endocannabinoid System?